 - Use a different color or package shape from your competitors to differentiate your brand from the competition.

 Although tips sound simple, getting your packaging from the web to shelf is complicated as there are bound to be bottlenecks in the process.
-This is where a creative collaboration tool like Artwork Flow comes in handy.
+This is where a Workflow management software like Artwork Flow comes in handy.
 Let’s look at the features it has and how it can help ease your brand packaging process.

 4. Create a podcasting strategy.

 According to Edison podcasting research, the number of podcast listeners are increasing every year — the percentage of Americans tuning into podcasts weekly grew from 11% in 2020 to 28% in 2021.

 This increased interest in podcasting can be attributed to the rise of smart speakers and the convenience they provide.
 Unlike other mediums like video which require the user’s complete focus, podcasts can be consumed even when the user is completing chores around their house.

 Plus, they help lend credibility to the brand, improve brand authority, boost top-of-the mind brand recall, and help build trust with customers, so podcasting should be an important part of your strategy especially if you’re in the DTC space.

 For podcast strategy inspiration, take a look at Away, a brand that sells luggage.
 Instead of talking about what their product does and how it's better than other brands out there, the brand created a podcast called Airplane Mode which discussed travel.
 This helped change its brand perception from “just another luggage brand out there” to a brand that caters to the needs of adventurers and explorers.

 And to launch a successful branded podcast on your own, make sure you start with some homework.
 Know who you’re doing the podcast for and check out if your competitors are doing a podcast to determine how to differentiate your podcast from others in the market.

 Then, create a strategy and ensure that everything from your content to the guests you invite on the show align with your brand identity and the kind of brand experience you want to create.